compling-potsdam/sose19-am11-nlp-highlights/docs/index.md

 ### Grading Policy

-The exam is a "Portfolioprüfung", combining the grade for the class and the grade for an essay (of around 20 pages) with equal weights.
+The exam is a "Portfolioprüfung", combining the grade for the class and the grade for an essay (of around 20, generously spaced, pages) with equal weights.

 #### Grading Policy, Class